Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Create proofs
 =============

-The |bw| supports secret proofs that allow dApps or services to request proof that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
-The user can choose whether they want to reveal these :ref:`attributes<glossary-attribute>` to the dApp or service.
+The |bw| supports proofs that allow dApps or services to request proof that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
+The wallet owner chooses whether to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
 The dApp or service constructs a list of statements to request a corresponding list of :ref:`zero knowledge proofs<glossary-zero-knowledge-proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.

 The dApp or service can also request that attributes are revealed.
-The wallet owner chooses whether to prove or reveal these :ref:`attributes<glossary-attribute>` to the dApp or service.
+The wallet owner can choose whether they want to reveal these :ref:`attributes<glossary-attribute>` to the dApp or service.

+The diagram below shows the interaction between the Rust server/backend, the dApp, and the wallet.

+(diagram)

+You have a Rust server or backend that contains the challenge and the statement.

+1. The dApp requests the challenge from the server/backend.
+2. The server/backend returns the challenge to the dApp.
+The dApp uses it when sending the statement.
+Your dApp can request the statement from the server or it can contain the statement.
+If your dApp does not contain the statement, you must also request it from the server/backend.
+3. The dApp sends a request for proof for the given challenge and statement to the wallet.
+4. The wallet sends proof back to the dApp (if accepted by the user).
+5. The dApp verifies the proof to the challenge on the server.

 General rules
 =============

 For the dApp or service developer there are some general rules about proofs that you have to follow.

-- You can get up to four proofs at a time
 - There is no limit to the amount of attributes that can be revealed.
 - An attribute can only be used in one proof at a time.